-11. College Prep has followed all procedures in obtaining demolition and grading permits and will continue to do so as construction permits are obtained.
+11. College Prep followed all procedures in obtaining demolition and grading permits.

 12 Drainage Plan for Projects on Slopes Greater than 20%

 Prior to issuance of building permit (or other construction-related permit)

 The project drawings submitted for a building permit (or other construction-related permit) shall contain a drainage plan to be reviewed and approved by the Building Services Division.
 The drainage plan shall include measures to reduce the post-construction volume and velocity of stormwater runoff to the maximum extent practicable.
 Stormwater runoff shall not be augmented to adjacent properties or creeks.
 The drainage plan shall include and identify the following: